On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: Abstract

 \section{Abstract}

-An issue which has attracted increasing attention in recent years are Kirkwood--Dirac quasiprobabilities.
-List of their use includes several questions of quantum information processing.
-Such quasiprobabilities naturally appear in the context of unravelings of a quantum channel.
-Complex tight frames also have potential applications in quantum information.
-Building principal Kraus operators of the frame vectors generates quasiprobabilities with interesting properties.
-For an equiangular tight frame, we characterize the Hilbert--Schmidt and spectral norms of the corresponding matrix.
-Hence, uncertainty relations are formulated in terms of R\'{e}nyi and Tsallis entropies.
+An issue which has attracted increasing attention in contemporary researches are Kirkwood--Dirac quasiprobabilities.
+List of their use includes many questions of quantum physics.
+Applications of complex tight frames in quantum information science were recently demonstrated.
+It is shown in this paper that quasiprobabilities naturally appear in the context of unravelings of a quantum channel.
+Using vectors of the given tight frame to build principal Kraus operators generates quasiprobabilities with interesting properties.
+For an equiangular tight frame, we characterize the Hilbert--Schmidt and spectral norms of the matrix consisted of quasiprobabilities.
+Hence, novel uncertainty relations in terms of R\'{e}nyi and Tsallis entropies are obtained.
 New inequalities for characterizing the location of eigenvalues are derived.
-They give an alternative to estimation on the base of Ger\v{s}gorin's theorem.
-The presented inequalities are exemplified with symmetric informationally complete measurement in dimension two.
+They give an alternative to estimating on the base of Ger\v{s}gorin's theorem.
+A utility of the presented inequalities is exemplified with symmetric informationally complete measurement in dimension two.